bPlugins/advanced-post-block/readme.txt

 = How to use  =
-- After installing you can see a block category called 'Advanced Post Block' in Gutenberg editor (by clicking + icon).
+- First install the Advanced Post Block plugin
-- Add Advanced Posts block from there.
+- Add the Advanced Post Block from the block category called "Advanced Post Block" in Gutenberg editor.
 - You can change block settings from the right side settings sidebar.
 - Enjoy!